 Breeding For An Elegant Dairy Doe That Dances Like a Ballerina and Milks Like a Cow

-WE LOVE NIGERIAN DWARF DAIRY GOATS!!!!!
+WE LOVE NIGERIAN DWARF DAIRY GOATS!
 True miniatures of the dairy breeds, Nigerian Dwarf goats pack a lot into a small package.
 Sweet and intelligent, they make ideal pets.
 Productive milkers, they provide lots of rich milk for drinking and cooking.
 Colorfully and unpredictably marked, they are a pretty addition to any farmscape.

 IN THE BEGINNING...1998

-Well, as all things go, both the children and the goats grew and our family began to dream big dreams.
-We purchased acreage and became modern pioneers, opening up the land and constructing our homestead in a five-year process.
+Our first goats were purchased in 1998 as family pets.
+As all things go, the children and the goats grew up and our family began to dream big dreams.
+We purchased acreage and became modern pioneers, opening up the land and constructing our homestead in a five-year process that culminated in an exciting move to Dawn Land Farm in 2004.
 We also realized how integral the Nigerians were to our natural lifestyle.
-We began to compost their waste for garden enrichment and use their appetites to help with brush disposal!
+We began to compost their waste for garden enrichment and use their appetites to help with brush disposal.
 Most importantly, we started to breed our goats and appreciate their gift of pure, sweet milk.